 The Blue Nose Pitbull is purebred American Pitbull Terrier, but it’s categorized by its nose color being blue.
 The Blue Pit is no different from other pit bulls, and it’s becoming popular among breeders, but it’s still rare to find.
 A Blue Nose Pitbull puppy can cost around $1,000 to $3,000.

-But despite what many consider to be a widespread breeding scam, this breed is still relatively rare.
-In fact, the American Kennel Club has yet to recognize it.
-Nevertheless, pitbull non-enthusiasts balk at the idea of more pitbulls roaming the world.
+The American Kennel Club has yet to recognize it.
+Nevertheless, pitbull non-enthusiasts balk at the idea of more Pitbulls roaming the world.

 The myth, muck, and lore surrounding the Blue Nose Pitbull, and pitbulls in general, is difficult to wade through on your own.
 Let this comprehensive article be your guide in your quest to uncover the truth about the notorious Blue Nose Pitbull.
 Here are 9 things you should “nose” about the Blue Nose Pitbull:

-The striking blue or red coloring occurs when two parents with recessive coat-color genes breed, which doesn’t often occur naturally.
-After all, pitbulls with these recessive genes are rare, and it is even rarer for two to cross the same doggie path!
+The striking blue or red coloring occurs when two parents with recessive coat-color genes breed, which doesn’t often happen naturally.
+After all, pitbulls with these recessive genes are rare, and it is even more unusual for two to cross the same doggie path!

 These recessive genes trigger decreased melanin production.
-Melanin is the important little bugger in the skin that determines skin color.
+Melanin is the essential little bugger in the skin that determines skin color.
 In humans, it is responsible for tanning in the sun!